Bullying, Discrimination, Harassment, and Sexual Misconduct Policy

 2.2 Bullying, Discrimination and Harassment: For Staff and Affiliates , Bullying, Discrimination and Harassment are addressed through the Bullying, Discrimination and Harassment Complaint Procedure for Staff and Affiliates..
 For Students, Bullying, Discrimination and Harassment are addressed through the Student Complaints Management Policy and Procedures.
 For members of Council, the matter is to be referred to the Chancellor.

 3.1 Breaches of this policy by a member of the Council, a Staff member, an Affiliate, or a Student will constitute a breach of discipline of the University, and the University may instigate disciplinary proceedings for the alleged breach of discipline.

-3.2 In respect of Item 3.1 above, breaches of this policy will be addressed through the University’s disciplinary procedures prescribed for Staff (including the University’s Code of Conduct and the Enterprise Agreement as amended or replaced from time to time), Students (including the Student Code of Conduct Policy), and Affiliates.
+3.2 In respect of Item 3.1 above, breaches of this policy will be addressed through the University’s disciplinary procedures prescribed for Council members through the Code of Conduct - University Council, Staff (including the University’s Staff Code of Conduct and the Enterprise Agreement as amended or replaced from time to time), Students (including the Student Code of Conduct), and Affiliates.
 Depending upon the severity and implications of the breach, sanctions may include legal action, a formal warning, retraining, and/or other disciplinary action (such as suspension or termination of employment, or suspension or exclusion from the University).